 Cedar is the Default Heroku Stack

-Posted by Keith
+Posted over 3 years ago by Keith

 The Heroku Cedar stack went public beta last year with a series of blog posts.
 Since then, over 80,000 developers have deployed over 4.5 million times, to apps written in dozens of different programming languages and frameworks.
 Today, over 75 percent of Heroku app development activity is on the Cedar stack.
 Production apps like Banjo, Rapportive, PageLever, do.com, and Project Zebra run on Cedar; some of these serve hundreds of millions or even billions of requests per month.

 Cedar features a streamlined HTTP stack allowing for advanced HTTP capabilities,